The ideal polities of Plato and Aristotle

 Ross, W.D., 1993, Aristotle, translated by M. Mitsou, Athens: Morphotiko Idryma Ethnikis Trapezis.

-Original Sources
+Ancient Sources

 Aristotle, Politics, Book I, 1252a-1253a, edited by Y. Kordatos and translated by P. Lekatsas (1992).

-Aristotle, Politics, Book III, 1278b-1288b, Edited by Y. Kordatos and translated by P. Lekatsas (1992).
+Aristotle, Politics, Book III, 1278b-1288b, edited by Y. Kordatos and translated by P. Lekatsas (1992).

 Plato, Republic, Book V, 427B-441E, edited and translated by A. Papatheodorou and Ph.
 Papa (1980).